 Hopefully, every nationality has its own cuisine with some special tasty things.
 Indian food has 10 yummies of 10!
 Their veggie spicy plates, pies and drinks are spectacular!
 Masala, paneer, roti, lassi!
 Everything is great.
 I didn’t take any food photo, but, turst me, it looks like this.

 Moreover, everything is cheap.
 Even for Russian province guy, the pricing in Indian cities is definitely low.
 I’m silent about Europeans and Americans.
 Tasy natural cocktail from squeezed tropic tree will cost you about 0,15$!
 Big street food breakfast costs around 1,5$!
 Even the big dinner in luxury Indian restaurant costs about 4-6$ per person.
-So, one more reason to visit India.
+So, it’s just a one more reason to visit India.

 Saying India is wide and different means saying nothing.
 This is the one of the biggest countries with 1,3 billion population.
 2 weeks I took for India investigation wasn’t really enough.
 That’s cool to penetrate into the culture, you can even be tired of this.
 To fully explore the India, you have to take a long way from North, when Himalayas above your head, to South where paradise will be happened.